Number Puzzles for Kids

 The fun part is in the past.
 You know, the sleeping in… though my kids never do.
 The not having to get your day started right away and then hanging out at the pool all morning.

 Family trips.
 Playdates.
 Free time to explore.

 Yea, that part is over.

 Though it is just the end of July, our public schools are preparing for the students to arrive.
 And our little homeschool is back in business.

 It is time to get our math brains back in full swing, and we are doing that by playing with a 100’s chart and solving number puzzles.

-The math curriculum we started with had my N, a first grader, working on number puzzles.
+The math curriculum that we started with had my N, a first-grader, working on number puzzles.
 I love the concept because the children are having to figure out the patterns of a 100’s chart and apply them to solve the problem.

 If I go down one, I’m adding 10.

 And one to the right means I’m adding one.